holiday-jp/holiday_jp-go/README.md

 ### `New(t time.Time) (*Holiday, error)`

-New create a new Holiday
+New create a new Holiday.
+If `t` is not holiday, when return nil and error.

 ### `IsHoliday(t time.Time) bool`